-- Limit any potential lane closures on Harper Lake Road to off-peak travel periods. - Schedule receipt of construction materials during non-peak travel periods, to the extent possible. - Coordinate deliveries to minimize loading and unloading time. - Adequately trained flaggers should be used at the project driveway to control heavy vehicle access to/from Harper Lake Road, as necessary. - Require the construction workers to park at a predetermined off-street parking area.

-• The project access driveways should be constructed in conformance with County of San Bernardino standards, including provisions for sight distance.
+- Limit any potential lane closures on Harper Lake Road to off-peak travel periods. - Schedule receipt of construction materials during non-peak travel periods, to the extent possible. - Coordinate deliveries to minimize loading and unloading time. - Adequately trained flaggers should be used at the project driveway to control heavy vehicle access to/from Harper Lake Road, as necessary. - Require the construction workers to park at a predetermined off-street parking area. - The project access driveways should be constructed in conformance with County of San Bernardino standards, including provisions for sight distance.

 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XVIII.
-TRIBAL CULTURAL RESOURCES a) Would the Project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is:

-- Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+TRIBAL CULTURAL RESOURCES resource, det cultural lands roject cause a substantial adver fined in Public Resources Code scape that is geographically d acred place, or object with cultura e section 21074 as efined in terms of either a sit the size a e, feature, nd scope place, of the i) Listed o Register register or eligible for listing in the Ca of Historical Resources, or in of historical resources as def desources Code section 5020.1 a local ined in ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?